symentis/BlackNest/README.md

 Now you can __combine both__.

-Each call to the test function can return and can take __individual expectations__. __Return values will be carried on__ to the next test run.
+Each call to a function can return and can take __individual expectations__. __Return values will be carried on__ to the next test run.
 Same code - no duplication - and again - easy to remember.

 ```swift